 - ‘Rural Development: Macro-Micro Realities', Rawat Publications, Jaipur.
 (2007)

 - ‘Functioning of Panchayat Raj System', Rawat Publications, Jaipur.
 (2005)

 - ‘Tribal Issues in India', Edited with D. C. Sah, Rawat Publications, Jaipur.
 (2004)

 - ‘Elementary Education and Girls' Literacy in Maharashtra and Madhya Pradesh', Rawat Publications, Jaipur.
 (2003)

 He has participated in more than 160 seminars, workshops and conferences of national and international importance in India and abroad.
-He has also contributed to the newspapers like The Hindu, The Indian Express, Hindustan Times, Naidunia and Dainik Bhaskar.
-He has coordinated more than 60 seminars and workshops and particularly continuously coordinating training course and capacity building programme on research methodology in social sciences for more than two decades.
+He has also contributed to the newspapers like The Hindu, The Indian Express, Mint, Hindustan Times, Naidunia, Rashtriya Sahara and Dainik Bhaskar.
+He has coordinated more than 70 seminars and workshops and particularly continuously coordinating training course and capacity building programme on research methodology in social sciences for more than two decades.
 He is guiding research leading to Ph.D.
 Degree in Political Science from Vikram University, Ujjain and 15 candidates have been awarded degree.
-He has made academic visits to USA under International Visitor’s Leadership Programme in 2010 and the UK in 2013 and also made academic visits to South Korea and Malaysia.
+He has made academic visits to USA under International Visitor’s Leadership Programme in 2010 and UK in 2013 and also made academic visits to South Korea, Malaysia, Dubai and Bangla Desh.